kognifai/IoT/README.md

 The Kognifai IoT platform will enable you to:

 - Connect to a wide variety of source systems
+    - Support for a growing number of source systems, such as for example OPC DA, OPC UA etc
+    - Connector SDK so that clients can build their own connectors for proprietary source systems

 - Remotely configure the edge systems in a safe and secure manner
 - Efficiently manage a fleet of edge installations from the cloud
 - Transport data to and from the cloud in a reliable manner